Published on The Arboretum (https://arboretum.uoguelph.ca)

-The Eastern red cedar is actually a juniper, and resembles the Eastern white cedar only in name.
+The eastern red cedar is actually a juniper, and resembles the eastern white cedar only in name.
 The reddish wood was once the main source for wooden pencils, and is still a popular choice for detailed work such as trims and window sills.
 The “berry-like” cones are an important source of food for many game-birds as well as songbirds, and the foliage provides shelter for many species.

 Eastern red cedar needles are quite sharp on young branches and become flat and spreading on mature branches.
 This photo shows a cedar-apple rust gall that has formed on one of the young branches.
 Photo by Chris Earley.